 Conference: Heart of America Athletic Conference

 Another hometown team, where it’s easy and inexpensive to catch some gridiron action.
 Small school football may not get a lot of national media attention, but since rebooting their football program about 10 years ago, Grandview has quickly become a football powerhouse.
-They will enter the 2017 season ranked No. 9 in the NAIA Football Coaches’ Preseason Top 25 Poll.
-The Vikings have been part of the Heart of America Athletic Conference the past two seasons, claiming the North Division champion both years.
+They are typically ranked and have claimed multiple division championships.

-GV will open their season at home with a special kickoff on Thursday, August 24th at 6:30 pm.
-Prior to their home opener, the Vikings will be hosting a community-wide Football Kick-off Tailgate from 4:00 to 6:00 pm at the Maple Street Baptist Church Parking Lot at 1552 Maple Street.
-Another fun game to attend would be their Homecoming game on Saturday, September 23, 2017 when they host another tailgate party with games and activities.
+Prior to their home opener, the Vikings host a community-wide Football Kick-off Tailgate at the Maple Street Baptist Church Parking Lot at 1552 Maple Street.
+Another fun game to attend would be their Homecoming game when they host another tailgate party with games and activities.

 Home Field: Jack Trice Stadium